-C.1 Type and class of securities admitted to trading and identification number The Private Placement Shares were issued on 27 March 2018 and have been registered with the VPS under a blocked VPS account until the publication of this Prospectus.
-As of 8 June 2018, the blocking of the VPS account will be lifted and the Private Placement Shares will be freely transferable.
+C.1 Type and class of securities admitted to trading and identification number The Private Placement Shares were issued on 14 March 2019 and have been registered with the VPS under a blocked VPS account until the publication of this Prospectus.
+As of 6 June 2019, the blocking of the VPS account will be lifted and the Private Placement Shares will be freely transferable.
 The Private Placement Shares are registered in book-entry form with the VPS under the Company's ISIN number GB00B5LJSC86.
-The Offer Shares will be registered in the VPS under the same ISIN number.
-The Private Placement Shares and the Offer Shares are equal in all respects to the

-Company's Shares.
 The Company has one class of shares in issue and all Shares provide equal rights in the Company.
 Each of the Shares carries one vote.
-The Shares have been created under the laws of England and Wales. С.2 Currency The Private Placement Shares and the Offer Shares are issued in GBP.
-C.3 Number of shares and par value The Company's issued share capital is GBP 309,604.75 divided into 47,631,500 Shares each with a nominal value of GBP 0.0065.
+The Shares have been created under the laws of England and Wales.
+C.2 Currency of issue The Private Placement Shares are issued in GBP.

+C.3 Number of shares in issue and par value The Company's issued share capital is GBP 354,779.75 divided into 54,581,500 Shares each with a nominal value of GBP 0.0065.
 All Shares are fully paid and issued in accordance with the laws of England and Wales.
-C.4 Rights attached to the securities All Shares in the Company, including the Private Placement Shares and the Offer Shares, provides equal rights in the Company.
-C.5 Restrictions on free transferability The Private Placement Shares and the Offer Shares are freely transferable.
-C.6 Admission to trading The Private Placement Shares are expected to be listed on Oslo Axess on 8 June 2018.
-The Offer Shares are expected to be listed on Oslo Axess on or around 22 June 2018.
-C.7 Dividend policy The Company's intention is to pay quarterly dividends in support of its main objective to maximise returns to shareholders.
-All of the Company's free cash flow is intended to be distributed subject to maintaining a robust cash buffer to support operational working capital requirements and planned capital expenditure.
-Consideration is also given to future market prospects.
-The Board has stated in the Q1 2018 report that in view of the Company's new building programme, it intends to review the future dividend policy.
+C.4 Rights attached to the securities All Shares in the Company, including the Private Placement Shares, provides equal rights in the Company.
+C.5 Restrictions on free transferability The Private Placement Shares are freely transferable.
+C.6 Admission to trading The Private Placement Shares are expected to be listed on Oslo Børs on 6 June 2019.
+C.7 Dividend policy The Company's dividend policy has been to pay a quarterly dividend in support of its main objective to maximise returns to shareholders.
+All of the Company's free cash flow was distributed subject to maintaining a robust cash buffer to support working capital requirements, planned capital expenditure and uncertain future market prospects.
+Since June 2013, the Company has consistently paid a quarterly dividend and during this time has distributed USD 12.00 (NOK 83.22) per share in this respect.
+With the ordering of two new-build high-end semi submersible rigs in March 2018 and 2019, plus an agreement for a further two independent rig options, the Company is now in a growth and investment phase.
+The Board of Directors has, therefore, on 14 August 2018 decided to suspend the dividend and will resume same when the Company again reaches an appropriate free cash flow situation.
+There are no current estimates regarding the potential future dividend level or timing of dividend payments.
 Any future dividends proposed will be at the discretion of the Board of Directors and will depend upon the Group's financial position, earnings and other factors.
-The Company's Board of Directors has resolved a dividend distribution payable in Q2 2018 of USD 0.20 per Share.
-The Shares traded ex-dividend on 22 May 2018 and the record date was 23 May 2018.
-The payment date for the dividend distribution is on or around 22 June 2018.
-Except for the above-mentioned, there are no current estimates regarding the potential future dividend level or timing of dividend payments.
+There are no current estimates regarding the potential future dividend level or timing of dividend payments.